Thermodynamic sampling of materials using neutral-atom quantum computers

+{To verify this interpretation, we examine the distribution of sampled configurations as a function of nitrogen concentration at $\Delta_g = 0$, comparing the QPU and MC results in Fig.~\ref{fig:monte_carlo}\textbf{c}.
+Both datasets are restricted to configurations with $E = 0$ and normalised separately, so that the comparison reflects how each method populates the zero-energy landscape across different compositions.

+In the MC data, the fraction is approximately uniform for low nitrogen counts ($N = 0$--$2$, each $\sim$14\%) and decreases steadily for higher concentrations.
+This profile reflects the sampling scheme: because each composition is drawn with equal probability, the fraction at a given $N$ is determined by the probability that a random placement of $N$ atoms avoids all nearest-neighbour contacts.
+For $N = 0$ and $N = 1$ this probability is unity, while it declines with increasing $N$.

+In contrast, the QPU output is concentrated at intermediate nitrogen counts, peaking at $N = 5$ (22\%) with substantial weight on $N = 3$--$7$.
+These configurations correspond to non-interacting arrangements that are combinatorially rare at each composition but are efficiently identified by the annealer through its preferential exploration of the low-energy configurations.

+While classical importance-sampling techniques are known to efficiently target low-energy regions and reproduce Boltzmann statistics, the purpose of the present comparison is not to benchmark against such methods, but to compare random sampling with the distributions generated by the QPU.}

-This comparison highlights a fundamental difference between the two approaches: the MC method samples configurations uniformly across the entire configurational space, whereas the QPU effectively samples according to a Boltzmann-like distribution, concentrating probability on low-energy and high-multiplicity states.
-This contrast is illustrated in Fig.~\ref{fig:monte_carlo}\textbf{b}, which shows the energy distributions obtained from the UMC analysis at $\Delta\mu = 0$ (blue line) and from the QPU (orange line).
-For clarity, both distributions are shown with truncated $y$-axes, as the dominant peak at $E = 0$ would otherwise obscure the remaining features.
+This comparison is reported in Fig.~\ref{fig:monte_carlo}\textbf{b}, which shows histograms of the energies of the configurations sampled by the MC method (blue) and by the QPU (orange). {These correspond to sampling frequencies rather than Boltzmann-weighted probability distributions.} For clarity, both distributions are shown with truncated $y$-axes, as the dominant peak at $E = 0$ would otherwise obscure the remaining features.